Best Air Purifiers (2026): CADR First, Quiet Second, Filter Costs Always

 Everything else (apps, PM2.5 graphs, “AI auto mode”) is secondary.

-What an air purifier is good for (and what it isn’t)
+What air purifiers are good for (and what they aren’t)

 Great for